gzqaq/gzqaq/README.md

 ### Hi there 👋

+- 📙 C++ and Python
+- 🌱 currently learning ML
+- 🎷 love saxophone, love music
+- 🏓 also a ping-pong lover

 <!--
 **ZiqinGong/ZiqinGong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.